-Fire: The signal for fire is one (3) long, continuous sound of the buzzer, bell, and fire alarm.
+Fire: The signal for fire is one (3) long, continuous sound of the buzzer, bell, and fire alarm and the announcement over the intercom will be EVACUATE.
 Instructions indicating how to exit the building are posted in each classroom.
 The classroom teacher is responsible for directing the students.
 Students should move quickly and quietly to the previously designated areas.

-Tornado: The signal for a tornado is six (6) short rings of the buzzer and bell followed by a pause and then a repeat of the six short rings.
+Tornado: The signal for a tornado will be an announcement over the intercom to SHELTER.
 Students will proceed to the previously designated areas where each student will sit on the floor with their back to the wall, knees to their chest, and head on their knees.
 The signal for "all clear" is one long bell.